The Warm Home Discount: 2022 / 2023 updates

 3. Other information available in the Land Registry

-Scotland Warm Home Scheme 2022 / 2023
+Scotland Warm Home Scheme 2024 / 2025

 Key Dates for the WHD scheme

-• 14 November 2022 the WHD helpline will open for the 2022/23 scheme year and is for Core Group 1 customers in Scotland.
+• 14 October 2024 the WHD helpline (0800 030 9322 for Core Group 1 customers in Scotland is now open.

-• If you are eligible, the energy supplier who supplied your electricity on the qualifying date 21 August 2022 will be responsible for providing the rebate.
+• If you are eligible, the energy supplier who supplied your electricity on the qualifying date will be responsible for providing the rebate.

-• Between November 2022 and mid-January 2023, letters will be sent to qualifying customers for Core Group 1.
+• Between October 2024 and mid-January 2025, letters will be sent to qualifying customers for Core Group 1.
 The letter will confirm that they are eligible for an automatic rebate or advise you to call a helpline to check if you are eligible.

-Unlike the Core Group 2 scheme in England and Wales, customers who are on low income and on certain benefits will need to apply for the Broader Group.
+Unlike the Core Group 2 scheme in England and Wales, customers who are on low income and on certain benefits need to apply for the Broader Group.

 This is because Scotland has no equivalent of the Valuations Office Agency (VOA), as referenced in the Core Group 2 criteria for England and Wales.